zaubs/StellarSpectra/README.md

    Something that is worth noting is that flatfield correction has not been implimented into this version of the script yet.
 There are some commented out functions at the bottom that I was playing around with but could not get to work properly.
    I tried contacting Mike Mazur (WMG, mjmazur@uwo.ca) for help as he is the spectra expert in the group so he could lend a useful hand in this process.

+If there are any questions or concerns about this version of the code, reach out to me by zaubry@uwo.ca and I can provide any help/guidance you need!